Blog

 • You need to be an excellent actor.
 Ideally, you have already gained experience practicing these fake sicknesses while in school.

-• If your performance goes wrong and you are found out, you ruin at once both your professional reputation and your acting credibility.
+• If your performance goes wrong and you are found out, you ruin both your professional reputation and your acting credibility at once.

-• If you succeed, you might not be able to go home or back to your desk.
+• If you succeed, you may not be able to return home or to your desk.
 A concerned colleague might insist on escorting you to the doctor’s instead.

 • Let’s not forget that faking it too often might eventually result in making it: You fall sick for real.